Set up a Survey

 You do that by enabling the is public toggle in the side bar on the right.

 Once the Survey is public, it will be accessible from Surveys in the menu, and ready for contributions.
-You can make a short URL (e.g. on bit.ly) or QR code for the Survey.
+You can make a short web address (e.g. on bit.ly) or QR code for the Survey.
 Use the cover image for your social media and other outreach.
 Let the local news and radio know, stage an event, and otherwise, get the word out!